Unit4/ExtensionKit.Templates/ExtensionsFlows/README.md

 ## Getting started

-Before starting, be sure you've already installed the U4.ExtensionsKit.PowerShell module.
+Be sure you've already installed the U4.ExtensionsKit.PowerShell module.
 You can check that running the following command in your Powershell:

 ```
 Get-Command -Module U4.ExtensionsKit.PowerShell